When is Mission: Wolf open?

-Especially during the summer, we have plenty of work for short-term volunteers — just drop by and we will put you to work.
-You are welcome to stay up to two weeks.
+Especially during the summer, we have plenty of work for short-term volunteers — you are welcome to stay up to two weeks.
 Please let us know when you are planning to visit, so we can arrange work projects for you.
 If you would like to join our volunteer staff, read more here.

 Can I camp at Mission: Wolf?

 We have a free primitive campground for tent camping if you would like to stay the night after enjoying a day of volunteering.
 You can also use National Forest land a half mile away.
 Click here for more about camping.